 Vaginal breech birth is complicated because during a head-down vaginal delivery the fetal head is delivered first.
 Being the largest part of a baby, the head expands the mother’s pelvis enough for the rest of the fetal body parts to be delivered.

 However, in the case of a breech baby, the pelvis or hips are delivered first and the mother’s pelvis may not stay large enough for the fetal head that follows.
-The baby’s head can get stuck in the birth canal, which results in serious complications leading to injury or death.
-Vaginal breech birth can also damage or block the umbilical cord, cutting off oxygen supply to the baby.
+The baby’s head can therefore get stuck in the birth canal, which results in serious complications that can cause serious injury or even death for the baby.
+Vaginal breech birth can also damage or block the umbilical cord, which will cut off the oxygen supply to the baby.

 According to the Royal College of Obstetricians and Gynaecologists, vaginal breech delivery must be avoided in the following situations:

-- Footling breech - feet of the fetus are below its bottom
+- Footling breech, which is when the feet of the baby are below its bottom

-- Peculiar position of the fetus, e.g., neck of the baby is tilted back
+- The peculiar position of the fetus (i.e., the neck of the baby is tilted back)

 - Narrow pelvis with less space for the fetus to safely pass through the birth canal